 But our social sector funding system generally fails them.
 Funders are too often distrustful of leaders of color, dismissive of lived experience as a form of expertise, and unwilling to give up control.
 And race-neutral policies often unintentionally exacerbate the inequities funders seek to address.
 We know because we have been a part of this system.

-We are now committed to do our part to change ourselves and the funding system we help influence.
-We are on a mission to support community-centered organizations led by and serving people of color to gain control of the financial resources and knowledge they need to realize their communities’ aspirations.
+We are now committed to do our part to change ourselves and improve the nonprofit funding system we're a part of.
+We are on a mission to support community-centered organizations led by and serving people of color to have access to the financial resources and knowledge they need to realize their communities’ aspirations.
 This is a moral imperative, because all communities have the right to determine their own path forward.
 And it is the greatest opportunity we have as a society to get better results from donations and government funding.